ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: LLM Systems Evaluation Results

-\paragraph{Result by rubric type.} We analyze coverage of rubric items belonging to different semantic categories.\footnote{Each rubric item is lemmatized, using NLTK, and matched to words expressing 6 possible rubric types. } In \Cref{table:perplexity-errors}, we show examples and distribution of \sonardeepresearch errors, but all systems follow similar distributions.
-We perform an analysis on the proportion of rubric item types that are not \keyword{Completely} covered: citation-based items can be improved the most (89\%), followed by describing important limitations (52\%) and making comparisons (52\%).
-Error breakdowns of other systems are shown in \Cref{fig:systems_rubric_radar} and \Cref{fig:systems_rubric_heatmap}.
+\paragraph{Results by rubric type.} To identify areas for improvement, we break down coverage of rubric items addressing different types of evaluation criteria.
+Each rubric item is lemmatized, using NLTK~\cite{nltk}, and categorized using rules to 6 rubric types (Macro F1$=$.92, without ``Other'').
+In \Cref{table:perplexity-errors}, we show examples and the distribution of \sonardeepresearch errors.
+We report the proportion of rubric item types that are not \keyword{Completely} covered: citation-based items can be improved the most (89\%), followed by describing important limitations (52\%) and making comparisons (52\%).
+Error breakdowns of all other systems are shown in \Cref{fig:systems_rubric_radar,fig:systems_rubric_heatmap}.

-\paragraph{Results by domains.} Performance varies between research domains (\Cref{table:eval}).
-Queries from Health Sciences \& Medicine and Humanities consistently rank as the bottom 2 domains by Coverage \%: in 10/18 systems for Health Sciences and 18/18 for Humanities.
-These trends identify the limitations of focusing evaluation on Engineering and Physical Sciences, which consistently rank as top-performing domains and are also heavily represented in prior evaluations (\Cref{table:statistics}).
+\paragraph{Results by domains.} Differences between domains are within $\pm$6\ Coverage \% (\Cref{table:eval}).
+While differences are small, Health Sciences and Humanities rank as the 2 lowest performing domains: in 10/18 systems for Health Sciences and 18/18 for Humanities.
+These trends are suggestive that evaluations focused on Engineering and Physical Sciences, which rank as top-performing domains and are also heavily represented in prior evaluations (\Cref{table:statistics}), provide an incomplete analysis of performance across research domains.